yairgd/yairgd.github.io/content/post/linux_uio_device_irq.md

 ## simple test application:
-HEre is a demo how to recevive and response for interrupts from the FIT in user space.
-I have configure the FIT to interrupt every 61 useconds and most of the times it deffently looks accurate.
+Here is a demo of how to receive and respond to interrupts from the FIT in userspace.
+I have configured the FIT to interrupt every 61 microseconds, and most of the time, it defiantly looks accurate.
 ```bash
  61.000000   61.000000   61.000000   61.000000   63.000000   60.000000   61.000000   60.000000   61.000000   88.000000   37.000000   60.000000   60.000000   61.000000   61.000000   61.000000   62.000000   60.000000   61.000000   61.000000   61.000000   63.000000   60.000000   61.000000   60.000000   61.000000   61.000000   61.000000   61.000000   62.000000   61.000000   61.000000   61.000000   60.000000   62.000000   60.000000   62.000000   61.000000   63.000000   59.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   61.000000   62.000000   62.000000   60.000000   60.000000   62.000000   63.000000   59.000000
 ```